DenOfEquity/forgeFlux_dualPrompt/README.md

 * simple FluxTools support (canny and depth).
 Control image will be automatically resized to UI width and height.
 Distilled guidance 10+ seems best.

 update 7.5:
 * add FluxTools Redux.
 Necessary models will be downloaded on first use, just under 1GB.
+Redux requires `diffusers>=0.32.0`.

 update 8:
 * add FluxTools Fill.
 Fill is prioritised, so if an image is in the Fill tab then the Fill process will be used.
 If not, an image in the Canny / Depth tab will cause that process to be used.
 Redux can be used in combination with C/D/F, or alone with a standard Flux model.
 You may need to lower your `GPU Weights` setting by ~250MB.
 If you have the wrong model selected in Forge, you'll get an error along the lines of `mat1 and mat2 shapes cannot be multiplied`.